 “It’s chewing the floor!” cried Lodus, pointing.

-Xuthus and Maia recoiled in terror as chunks of floorboards began to rain down into the cellar, torn by the wolf from the edge of the trap door opening.
-The robot opened its jaws and attacked the floor again, seemingly intent on making a hole big enough for it to get through.
+Xuthus and Maia recoiled in terror as chunks of floorboards began to rain down into the cellar, torn away by the wolf from the edge of the trap door opening.
+As they watched, the robot opened its jaws and attacked the floor again, seemingly intent on making a hole big enough for it to get through.
 Xuthus ran the beam of the torch around the walls, desperately seeking another way out, but saw nothing but bare brick and an astonishing array of spider webs.
-As Maia had observed, they were trapped.
+As Maia had keenly observed, they were trapped.
 He hoped the rest of what she said would not prove so prophetic.

-"What happened?" whispered Maia.
-"Have they eaten each other?"
+“What happened?” whispered Maia, shaking.
+“Have they eaten each other?”

-Xuthus approached the ladder, then paused.
-"Why is it always me who goes first?"
+Xuthus went to the ladder, then hesitated.
+“Why is it always me who goes first?”

 “I’ve already made a mess of my hair tonight and going near metal wolves with big teeth won’t help matters,” Maia told him.
 “And Lodus is a coward.”